-While most of Hong Kong speaks English and easy for travelers to navigate, some older communities still retain its heritage and speak little to no English.
-This can be very difficult to understand a culture when you visit a local restaurant or a mom & pop shop… In a city tour, a local will walk you through from the old Chinese community to the modern community so you get to experience Hong Kong from the East to the West!
+While most of Hong Kong speaks English, making it easy for travellers to get around, some older communities still retain their heritage and speak little to no English, rendering the culture inaccessible.
+In a private city tour, one of our local guides will reveal the real Hong Kong by taking you through the old Chinese community towards the modern one, showing you the local restaurants and charming family-run shops along the way.

 – Visit several cottage industries in Sai Ying Pun & Sheung Wan

-– Hollywood Road Park, the beginning of British colonization
+– Hollywood Road Park, the beginning of British colonisation

-– Pak Sing Ancestral Hall, the first wave of Chinese labors who went to San Francisco for Gold Rush
+– Pak Sing Ancestral Hall, the first wave of Chinese laborers who went to San Francisco in the Gold Rush

-– Man Mo Temple, Taoism & a short lesson on the rituals in a Chinese temple
+– Man Mo Temple, Taoism & a short lesson on the rituals of a Chinese temple

 – Graham Street Market, visit a few food stores at an open air market